-Women raised the issue of production loans as distinct from irrigation water fee payments.
-These are desired because there are activities like land preparation, which on the women plots cannot always be done by family labour.
-There also is need for inputs and equipment.
+Women raised the issue of production loans as distinct from irrigation (infrastructure loans).
+These are desired because there are activities like land preparation which on the women plots cannot always be done by family labour, there is need for inputs and equipment.
 This had not been emphasised by the PIU for it was assumed that the Lake Basin Smallholder Rice Project would service the scheme.
 Both women interviewees and the scheme committee pointed out that the envisaged service by the Lake Basin was not available.